On this page

 The Program Administrator shall take every reasonable step to accommodate the request for the date of the exam offered/requested.
-Requests for accommodation made after the deadline for an exam application may need to be rescheduled to a later date.
-In the case of oral exams or other accommodations requiring changes in the administration of the scheduled exam session, an alternative date may be chosen, based on resource requirements (staffing, rooms, equipment etc.).
+Accommodation requests made after the deadline to submit an exam registration application may need to be rescheduled to a later date.
+In the case of oral exams or other accommodations requiring changes in the administration of the scheduled exam session, an alternative date may be chosen based on the availability of resources needed (e.g., invigilator, exam room, equipment etc.).

 Oral exams must be provided by an individual who meets the exam invigilation requirements and must be chosen by the Program Administrator.
-Oral exam invigilators may not provide any additional information that is not part of the exam.
+Oral exam invigilators cannot provide any additional information that is not part of the exam.

 The use of electronic reading devices will only be permitted if the equipment and the hosting organization complies with the Ministry of the Environment, Conservation and Parks’ security requirements.
 No paper or digital copy of an exam may be made, maintained or stored by any organization.

-Accommodations which could result in the disruption of other examinees may be scheduled in a separate room and/or exam date.
+Accommodations which could result in the disruption of other examinees may be scheduled in a separate room with a separate invigilator and/or exam date.

-No additional materials, such as a dictionary or other information sources which are not provided with the exam and which give an applicant an advantage over other applicants may be used.
+No additional materials, such as a dictionary or other information sources which are not provided with the exam are permitted.
+Such materials would give an applicant an unfair advantage over other individuals writing an exam.

-If additional time is required, the maximum time allowed for any exam is 4 hours.
-The maximum time allowed will be determined prior to the exam based on the need for the accommodation.
+If additional time is required, the maximum time allowed is 4 hours and will be determined prior to the exam based on the need for the accommodation.